jina-ai/docs/chapters/logging.rst

         with f:
             f.index(Document())

-Or in YAML flow configuration:
+Or in YAML Flow configuration:

 .. highlight:: yaml
 .. code-block:: yaml